r-windows/rtools-installer/readme.md

 This is the windows toolchain and build environment for the R project.
 The current branch is based on:

- - gcc 8.1.0 (dwarf, seh)
+ - gcc 8.3.0 (dwarf, seh)
  - mingw-w64 v5
  - winpthreads

 Rtools40 uses the [msys2](https://www.msys2.org/) build environment.
 One major benefit is that msys2 includes a fantastic package manager `pacman` that we can use to properly build, distribute, and install external c/c++ libraries for CRAN packages.
-Go try it :-)

 ```sh
 # Sync with repositories